[HISTORY: Adopted and amended as indicated in text (Ch. 56 of the 1984 Code).]

 [1955 Code, sec.
 308; 1947, Sp.
 Sess., ch.
 13, sec.
 380K; 1963, ch.
 825, sec.
 4]

 Connection charge; annual assessment.
-For the purpose of paying the interest and principal of the bonds issued as in this chapter provided for the water supply, sewerage or drainage systems to be constructed, purchased or established under this chapter, the Commission is hereby empowered to establish a proper and reasonable charge for connection with said water supply, sewerage and drainage system so to be constructed, purchased or established as aforesaid and to fix an annual assessment on all properties, improved or unimproved, bounding upon a street, road, lane, alley or right-of-way in which a water main, sewer or drain has been built.
+The Commission is hereby empowered to establish a proper and reasonable charge for connection with said water supply, sewerage and drainage systems, to be constructed, purchased or established, and capital improvements thereto, as aforesaid, and affix an annual assessment on all properties, improved or unimproved, bounding upon a street, road, lane, alley or right-of-way in which a water main, sewer, or drain has been built.

 Determination of annual assessment; classification of properties.
 The annual assessment shall be made upon the front-foot basis, and the first payment shall be collected during the year in which the construction is completed on the water supply, sewerage or drainage systems or in which the systems are purchased or acquired.
 The Commission, for the purpose of assessing benefits, shall divide all properties bounding upon a street, road, lane, alley or right-of-way in which a water pipe or sanitary sewer is to be laid into four classes as follows: agricultural, small acreage, industrial or business, and subdivision property.
 The Commission may subdivide each of said classes in such manner as it may deem to be in the public interest.